Staircase Calculator (Steps, Riser, Tread, Run & Headroom)

 What is a Staircase Calculator?

-A staircase calculator helps determine the number of steps, riser height, tread depth, and slope angle required to design a safe and comfortable staircase.
-It is commonly used in residential and commercial construction to ensure proper proportions and ease of use.
+A staircase calculator helps determine the number of steps, riser height, tread depth, total run, and slope angle required for a safe and comfortable staircase, from a floor-to-floor height and preferred riser or tread.
+It is commonly used at the design stage of residential and commercial construction, before structural drawings are finalized.

 How does the staircase calculator work?